-If the early 2010s ushered in the boutique fitness boom (think $36 spinning classes, studio locker rooms stocked with high-end skincare products, and the rise of ClassPass), thanks to advancements in technology, the latter half of the decade is shaping up to be all about smart home workout equipment.
+If the early 2010s ushered in the boutique-fitness boom (think $36 spin classes, studio locker rooms stocked with high-end skin-care products, and the rise of ClassPass), thanks to advancements in technology, the latter half of the decade ended up being all about smart home-workout equipment.
 In 2018, it was reported that Peloton’s primarily at-home bike membership had more customers than SoulCycle and a higher retention rate than Equinox — and Peloton’s stock has soared since.
+Of course, the global pandemic and rise of at-home workouts in 2020 only added to its popularity.
 In the past few years, a handful of new fitness brands have launched promising at-home workouts with all of the energy and community of studio classes, plus the ability to track your performance and even adapt to keep up with your fitness gains.

-Since nearly all of these machines will set you back at least a thousand dollars, we tested out some of the most exciting options to see which ones are worth the cost.
-Whether you want to cycle, lift weights, or even row with a world-class trainer in your living room, there’s something out there for all kinds of exercisers.
-Since we first published this post in 2019, a handful of new pieces of equipment have hit the market — we’ve added our thoughts on those, as well.
+Since nearly all of these machines will set you back at least $1,000, we tested out some of the most exciting options to see which ones are worth the cost.
+Whether you want to cycle, lift weights, or even row with a world-class trainer in your living room, there truly is something out there for all kinds of exercisers.
+Since we first published this post in 2019, a handful of new pieces of equipment have hit the market.
+We’ve added our thoughts on those as well.